HaxeFoundation/intellij-haxe/README.md

 - Install the newest debugger haxelib from https://github.com/TiVo/debugger
 - Re-build your project using this newest debugger haxelib
-- Configure your haxe program to start the debugger when the following command line options is provided:
+- Configure your haxe program to start the debugger when the following command line option is provided:
   -start_debugger
   (and if you expect to do remote debugging, you'll also have to support:
   -debugger_host=<host>:<port>